volopasse/Ramblings-of-a-hackintosher/Post-Install.md

 ## Step 7 - Other

 You may need to fix [iMessage/FaceTime](iMessage.md), [CPU SpeedStep](Speedstep.md), [Install dual-boot Windows with macOS](Multiboot.md) or checkout some [Tips](Tips.md)

+If you want something little risky, checkout our [experiment test](Experiment.md)